Oncoscience

 PCR reaction setup for Sanger sequencing

-Polymerase chain reaction (PCR) was performed to generate DNA template for Sanger sequencing, total reaction volume was 25 µl for each sample.
-The reaction mixture contain 10 ng of DNA template, dNTP mix (10 mM each) 0.5 µl, 10X PCR buffer 2.5 µl, 25 mM MgCl2 for 1.5 µl, 0.5 µl each of forward and reverse primers (10 µM), Taq DNA polymerase (5 U/µL) 0.25 µl and nuclease-free water to complete the final volume.
-Thermal cycling was carried out under the following conditions, the initial denaturation at 94°C for 3 minutes with followed by 30 amplification cycles of denaturation at 94°C for 30 seconds, primer annealing at 54°C for 30 seconds and extension at 72°C for 30 seconds with a final extension step at 72°C for 5 minutes.
+Polymerase chain reaction (PCR) was performed to generate a DNA template for Sanger sequencing.
+The total reaction volume was 25 µl for each sample.
+The reaction mixture contained 10 ng of DNA template, dNTP mix (10 mM each) 0.5 µl, 10X PCR buffer 2.5 µl, 25 mM MgCl2 for 1.5 µl, 0.5 µl each of forward and reverse primers (10 µM), Taq DNA polymerase (5 U/µL) 0.25 µl and nuclease-free water to complete the final volume.
+Thermal cycling was carried out under the following conditions: the initial denaturation at 94°C for 3 minutes with followed by 30 amplification cycles of denaturation at 94°C for 30 seconds, primer annealing at 54°C for 30 seconds and extension at 72°C for 30 seconds with a final extension step at 72°C for 5 minutes.
 PCR products were then purified to remove residual primers, nucleotides, enzymes and buffer components using a silica column-based purification kit (QIAquick PCR Purification Kit, Qiagen).
 The purified amplicons were quantified and approximately 10 µl of PCR product (probably 10 ng/µl) was submitted for Sanger sequencing along with 5 µl of sequencing primer (5 µM), ensuring that only one primer was used per reaction.

 Sanger sequencing of TP53 in OVCAR3 cells